bane-labs/docs/bridge/messaging-bridge/n3-to-evm.md

 **Parameters:**

 - `rawMessage`: The encoded EVM contract call data, i.e., the output `serializedMessage` above.
-- `true`: Once the message is executed, the result of the execution should be stored on-chain, so that it can be returned to Neo N3 if needed.
+- `true`: Once the message is executed, the result of the execution should be stored on-chain, so that it can be returned to N3 if needed.
 If set to `false`, the result will not be stored.
 The result will be included in an event that is fired when executing regardless of this value.

 This creates an **EXECUTABLE** type message with: